 How do you setup a VPN?

-All iPhones are now encrypted automatically, whereas android phones are not.
-You can set up a VPN for free on your android within your Wi-Fi phone settings but most experts suggest going for paid services over free VPN solutions for complete security.
-These services are available for iPhones and androids and there are Apps like Express VPN that guide you through the process of setting up a VPN server on your phone.
+All iPhones are now encrypted automatically, whereas Android phones are not.
+You can set up a VPN for free on your android within your Wi-Fi phone settings, but most experts suggest going for paid services over free solutions for complete security.
+These services are available for iPhones and Androids, and there are Apps like Express VPN that guide you through the process of setting up a server on your phone.

 Other benefits of a VPN (aside from security) include being able to watch live TV or catch up when travelling abroad.
-Some people purchase a VPN to simply unblock Netflix or other streaming websites.
-Basically, a VPN will make it seem like you’re in a different country allowing you to watch websites you might not otherwise have access to.
+Some people purchase one to simply unblock Netflix or other streaming websites.
+Basically, it will make it seem like you’re in a different country allowing you to watch sites you might not otherwise have access to.
 However, this will only work if you choose the right server location.

-There are a lot of VPN providers around and before you entrust them with your precious information, it’s a good idea to do your homework first.
-So, what should you look out for when choosing the right VPN solution for your mobile?
+There are a lot of VPN providers around, and before you entrust them with your precious information, it’s a good idea to do your homework first.
+So, what should you look out for when choosing the right solution for your mobile?